Aweeeezy/CueLoop/README.md

   selecting a booth to join.

 **Pending Fixes**
-* Issue a socket event to clients viewing the booth listing so that when the song changes in a booth, the booth listing updates the currently playing song in that booth.
 * Insert some kind of random string into the email invite URLs so it is difficult for uninvited users to force join a private booth.
 * Hash song file names with a time-date stamp so that fs.unlink does not